alantech/alanlang-homepage/README.md

 - Read about how to deploy an mdbook to Github Pages using Github Actions [here](https://github.com/peaceiris/actions-mdbook).
 - Solarized Highlight.js themes come from [here](https://cdnjs.com/libraries/highlight.js/), but mdbook plays nicer with css files defined in the repo.
-- Solarized Ace themes come from [here](https://github.com/ajaxorg/ace-builds/tree/master/src-min-noconflict) which has no dependencies, but mdbook plays nicer with css files defined in the repo.
-Regular Ace found in cdns requires `require.js`.
+- Solarized Ace themes with no dependencies (Ace found in cdns requires `require.js`) come from [here](https://github.com/ajaxorg/ace-builds/tree/master/src-min-noconflict) but mdbook plays nicer with js files defined in the repo.